namans3/Keyword-Extraction/README.md

         Listener.TweetListener(True, MyListener, location)
 ```

-# Keyword extraction of from Tweets using TF-IDF
+# Keyword extraction using TF-IDF scoring
 TF-IDF, which stands for Term Frequency – Inverse Document Frequency, is a basic yet an effective method to extract keywords from text.
 You can read more on wikipedia [here].